 Having the right healthy fats and omega 3 fatty acids to support skin health is a major factor in skin quality and moisturisation of the skin.
 Ensuring you have a wide variety of healthy foods supports the foundations of skin health and the body's natural collagen production, as well as blood flow and nutrient delivery to the skin and hair cells.
 We recommend reading the 'Best changes in diet during menopause' and our nutritionists guide on the best and worst foods during the menopause and perimenopause.

 To ensure you're fuelling healthier skin and hair during menopause, make sure you include the following foods in your diet as much as possible:

 Flax seeds are great for menopausal women in four ways.

 - They contain phytoestrogens which help to replace the declining oestrogen during the perimenopause.

 - They contain omega 3 fats which keep your skin cells hydrated and flexible.

 - The omega 3 fats in flax seeds are anti-inflammatory and help to calm skin reactions, redness and blemishes.

 Soya beans can be enjoyed in many forms including tempeh, tofu and immature edamame soya beans.
-Soya beans have a very high content of isoflavones, which come under the category of phytoestrogens and have an effect on oestrogen levels in the body which supports your skin and hair.
+Soya beans have a high content of isoflavones, which come under the category of phytoestrogens and have an effect on oestrogen levels in the body that supports your skin and hair.
 Learn more about the proven health benefits of soya.